 But since she turned 7, these frustrated rants from her have taken a completely different form.

-The 7 & 8 Year Old Phase is different!
+The emotional 7 & 8-Year-Old Phase is just different!

 Wails of … “You don’t know what it’s like” or “you’ve never had to do that before in your life”, are weekly occurrences in our house.